proycon/sxmo-docs/USERGUIDE.md

 - The vibration motor will trigger for 3 seconds
 - The green LED will trigger
-- To pickup the call, open either the [global or application](#strongincluded-menusstrong) menu and you'll see a menu entry to pickup the call; ofcourse this is timesensitive and this menu entry will only be visible while the other party's line is ringing
+- To pickup the call, open either the [global or application](#strongincluded-menusstrong) menu and you'll see a menu entry to pickup the call; of course this is timesensitive and this menu entry will only be visible while the other party's line is ringing

 When a new text message comes in: